urbit/developers.urbit.org/content/reference/glossary/comet.md

 +++
 title = "Comet"

 [extra]
 category = "arvo"

+[glossaryEntry.comet]
+name = "comet"
+symbol = ""
+usage = "arvo"
+desc = "A type of ship on the Urbit network."

 +++

 A **comet** is a kind of [ship](/reference/glossary/ship) on the [Ames](/reference/glossary/ames) network which